 As for getting around, there are public buses, boats, kayaks, taxis, and private drivers.

 No good news if you are looking to do some heavy work while you stay in Rio Dulce.
-Almost everywhere you go will offer a Wi-Fi connection, but since you will be in the middle of the jungle, the Wi-Fi connection is not good.
+Almost everywhere you go will offer a Wi-Fi connection.
+If we look at the Rio Dulce Guatemala map, the area surrounding Rio Dulce Guatemala consists of rainforests, rivers, and abundant vegetation.
+Also, because of this surrounding environment, the Wi-Fi connection is not good.

 So, you can do some easy stuff like answering emails, but if you are looking to do a video call, don’t get your hopes up.